AfriBiz

 Bold necklaces, beaded earrings, cowrie shells.
 These are not extras, darling.
 They are your ancestral approval badges.
 Wear them like the royalty you are!
 The louder your beads, the closer to the ancestors’ applause.

 If your wardrobe looks like an obituary advert (all black), we need to pray for you!
-Afrocentric style is rich in COLORS: mustard yellow, wine red, emerald green, teal blue, burnt orange!
-Color is your superpower.
+Afrocentric style is rich in COLOURS: mustard yellow, wine red, emerald green, teal blue, burnt orange!
+Colour is your superpower.

 Emergency fine girl meeting?
 Tie a headwrap.
 Boyfriend broke your heart?
 Tie TWO and add sunglasses.
 DRAMA QUEEN MODE activated!
 Headwraps are not for bad hair alone.
 They are for good vibes and bad energy blocking!